tabKey

 Hard Guarantees

 - No SOP bypass.
-Actions run in the target tab with explicit host permission (allow-list).
+Actions run only with explicit host permission (allow-list).

 - No data collection.
-No cookies access, no webRequest interception, no remote servers.
+No remote servers required.

 - Local-only.
-All logic lives in the browser (background/content scripts + postMessage).
+All logic lives in the browser (background/content + postMessage).

 - User control.
-You choose which domains are controllable via the extension popup.
+You choose which domains are controllable in the popup.

 Quick Snippets (copy & run)